spyros1973/Simone/README.md

 - Fix of bug where multiple animations ended up messing up the peg size
 - Every 4 levels a life is won

+v1.2
+- New sounds for peg hits
+- A game over sound
+- Animation tweaks

 # About
 Simone has been created using Defold and specifically the "mobile" project template.
 This means that the settings in ["game.project"](defold://open?path=/game.project) have been changed to be suitable for a mobile game: